 Hair is so much more than what we see in the mirror.
 It’s linked intrinsically to who we are, to our identity, gender, culture and ethnicity, whether it’s the hair on our heads or our bodies.
-In the July/August issue of IMAGE Magazine, on sale now, Holly O'Neill spoke to seven Irish women on how their relationships with hair has shaped their lives.
+In the July/August issue of IMAGE Magazine, Holly O'Neill spoke to seven Irish women on how their relationships with hair has shaped their lives.
 Here, Emma Dabiri, presenter, social historian, writer and author of Don’t Touch My Hair, shares her story.

 I never thought about my hair until I moved to Ireland.
 I was always aware in Ireland that my hair was different.
 Racism and hatred towards my hair were the defining features of my experience with my hair.
 People were not just interested in it because it was different, there was a fascination, underscored with disgust.

 My mum was white, so I didn’t have anyone to show me how to style my hair or anyone who knew how to do it themselves.
 All the products that are needed weren’t there.
 When I was 14, I started getting box braids and I would keep it braided like that.
 When I moved to London, I started relaxing my hair all the time.
 The first time I had it done properly was when my mum brought me to Manchester for my birthday.
 I had some extensions put in and highlights.
 I thought I was the business; I had hair like my peers.
 I came home and everybody was like, “Oh my god, you look amazing” because that was the beauty standard.
 It was like the most incredible transformation.

 You can’t just go to sleep every night and wake up in the morning and have it look like it did when it was first done.
 You have to wrap it every night, all around your head with clips and put a satin scarf on it.
 When you take that off in the morning, it looks fresh and it’s got movement and mobility, but I didn’t know any of that, so I wasn’t able to maintain it.